-The stereo is located in the overhead of the cabin.
+The stereo is located in the cabin.
 An iPod®/MP3 input jack is included with the stereo and is installed on the helm.
 An optional satellite radio system made up of a receiver and an antenna installed on the hard top is available.
-The satellite receiver is located in the starboard cabin locker.
+The satellite receiver is located behind the audio components in the hanging locker.
 Refer to the stereo owner's manual.